 You may, out of an abundance of caution, miss some legitimate email because it appears phishy—particularly email from outside vendors and organizations the university has contracted with for benefits and other services.
 If you are unsure about a particular email that mentions a U-M unit, you can contact that unit to see if they sent the message.
 You can also contact the ITS Service Center for help.

 Members of the university community have reported emails from the senders below as suspicious in the past, and university offices have assured Information Assurance that they are legitimate communications.
+To request that a link to your U-M email be included here, send email to [email protected].

 - CyberScout.
 If you enroll in the U-M Legal Services Plan, you will also receive credit monitoring and identity theft services.
 These additional services are provided by CyberScout.
 After you enroll, you will receive an email from the CyberScout with instructions to activate your enrollment in the additional services.
 Human Resources has posted this sample of the CyberScout email.